kanbanyte/sepb/cobot/src/pick_place_package/nodes/README.md

 The class also supports a dummy action callback (`execute_test`) which does not involve the cobot or the camera server, primarily used to test action clients.

 ## gripper_server.py
+This class is a server for the gripper service that allows the cobot node to control the gripper.

+It workds by using four main functions:\
+1. `load_file(file_name)`: Loads the specified file on the PLC.
+2. `play_program()`: Plays the currently loaded file on the PLC.
+3. `switch_pin_io(request)`: Sends a pin number as a request to the `io_and_status_controller/set_io` service.
+4. `load_and_play_program(file_name)`: Loads a file then plays it.

+On the PLC, a program called 'gripper_test.urp' has been created that runs a loop to check which digital output pins are active.
+When the `gripper_service` service is called, it runs the `gripper_callback` function which sets the pin number and activates it.
+Once the pin has been activated, the gripper will open or close as defined in 'gripper_test.urp'.

+Once the pin number and state has been sent, the 'ROS.urp' program is loaded played, giving control back to the PC to move the cobot.

 ## main_action_client.py
 This class acts as an action client node which sends pick-and-place request to the Cobot Movement Action Server and waits until that request is complete.